vinr515/NFL-Model/README.md

 ## About
 This program predicts NFL games, as well as other things related to NFL games.
 #### Game
 Game.py has methods that have to do with NFL games during the game.
 It includes getting the data, and predicting.
-It uses regB.
+It uses IN_GAME.
 #### Injury
 Injury.py has methods that have to do with getting injury data.
 It is not used to predict anything.
 #### nflPredict
 nflPredict.py has constants and other things like that.
 #### Plays
 Plays.py has methods that have to do with finding the best play type for a certain play.
-It uses regH and regI
+It uses PLAY_TYPE and YARDS_GAINED
 #### Prediction
 Prediction.py predicts games before they start, using team ratings and injuries.
-It uses regD.
+It uses RATING_AND_INJURY.
 #### Ratings
 Ratings.py has methods that read and write to the ratings file, and calculate the new ratings for teams after a game.
 #### Season